hackclub/hackclub/workshops/BMI_app/README.md

 # Challenge

--TRY to add another text box/input and a label that the user can input their name then next two their BMI value and the label; the name should be added on the label not just display it as different people can place their name.
+- TRY to add another text box/input and a label that the user can input their name then next two their BMI value and the label; the name should be added on the label not just display it as different people can place their name.

--See if you can display different Background color base on the output, example if the person is Underweight make the background to orange....etc
+- See if you can display different Background color base on the output, example if the person is Underweight make the background to orange....etc

 -